 2. Kundenzentriert – Armin Hering

 On Spotify you can find a lot of educational content, such as this podcast about customer-centricity.
 Armin Hering focuses mainly on customer-centered sales and invites experts for interviews in every new episode.
 In short sequences, they discuss the current developments in sales and exchange strategies on how companies can react to these changes.
 With many years of experience and interesting knowledge, Hering certainly deserves a place on our essential list.

 Also: Armin Hering’s website is worth a visit.

-For all English speaking people: In this podcast the american entrepreneur Ethan Beute shares tips on how employees in all departments of a company can work together towards a better customer experience.
+For all English speaking people: In this podcast, the American entrepreneur Ethan Beute shares tips on how employees in all departments of a company can work together towards better customer experience.
 He points out the role that personalization plays in customer experience and explains how companies can successfully differentiate themselves.
 Beute offers a wide range of topics and publishes new episodes on his channel weekly.
-With humour, practicality and simplicity, he generates value for his listeners.
+With humor, practicality, and simplicity, he generates value for his listeners.
 This podcast is worth listening to.

 You can find further tips and information on the subject of customer experience on some insightful blogs.
 Those who prefer to exchange relevant content in person or like to share their knowledge can visit exclusive CX events.
 Here are our top recommendations: